itenfay/Awesome/README.md

 - [IAPHelper](https://github.com/saturngod/IAPHelper) - IAP helper for Apple in app purchases.
 It uses ARC and blocks for ease of use.
 Ready to use with newsstand subscriptions.
 No more maintenance for this repo.
 Please use the [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit)

-- [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - SwiftyStoreKit is a lightweight In App Purchases framework for iOS 8.0+, tvOS 9.0+ and macOS 10.10+. 【 [Priview 1](https://github.com/bizz84/SwiftyStoreKit/raw/master/Screenshots/Preview.jpg) 】
+- [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - SwiftyStoreKit is a lightweight In App Purchases framework for iOS 8.0+, tvOS 9.0+ and macOS 10.10+. 【 [Priview](https://github.com/bizz84/SwiftyStoreKit/raw/master/Screenshots/Preview.jpg) 】

 - [OfferingCompletingAndRestoringInAppPurchases.zip](https://docs-assets.developer.apple.com/published/cc0d0e0844/OfferingCompletingAndRestoringInAppPurchases.zip) - Offering completing and restoring In-App Purchases.